DBA-Ray/mysql/README.md

-Proxysql_Ray
+MySQL_Ray
 =========

-Automatically deploy the latest version of proxysql based on local installation files.
+Automatically deploy the latest version of mysql based on local installation files,and config mgr architecture and one master and two slave architecture .

 Requirements
 ------------